Training, Education, Career Planning and Development (TECPAD)

 - Programs for High School Students and Undergraduate Students

-TECPAD hosts research seminars, poster sessions, symposia and other events, engaging the Children's Hospital Los Angeles/University of Southern California research community around the most pressing child health issues, invigorating the TSRI learning environment and promoting leadership.
-Events are open to the public.
+Our team organizes research seminars, poster sessions, symposia and other events, engaging the CHLA/USC research community around the most pressing child health issues, promoting our research learning environment and encouraging leadership.

-TSRI’s weekly research seminar series features presentations by outstanding experts on current basic, clinical and translational research topics.
+TSRI’s weekly research seminar series features presentations by renowned experts on current basic, clinical and translational research topics.

 The TSRI Annual Symposium highlights exciting strides researchers at The Institute and from around the globe are making in understanding the developmental origins of health and disease.
 Each year the theme of the event reflects an institutional research priority area.

-Every June the TSRI poster session provides CHLA researchers the opportunity to spend time learning about, thinking about and interacting around the scientific findings and questions of our clinical and research trainees and faculty.
+Over two decades ago, The Saban Research Institute (TSRI) Annual Poster Session was established to showcase the diversity of research investigated at Children’s Hospital Los Angeles (CHLA).
+Every June, the event provides the CHLA research community the opportunity to spend time learning about, thinking about and interacting around the scientific findings and questions of our clinical and research trainees and faculty.
+It also offers a forum for participants to share their recent project findings and network for future research endeavors.

 Every year during the third week in September, TSRI celebrates our outstanding postdoctoral community during National Postdoctoral Appreciation Week by offering career development and networking opportunities as well as social events.